soupi/learn-haskell-blog-generator/src/04-markup/03-displaying_results.md

 don't even have to look similar or have a common analogy/metaphor (and this is true for many other type classes as well).

-**Type classes are often just _interfaces_ with _laws_** (or expected behaviour if you will).
+**Type classes are often just _interfaces_ with _laws_** (or expected behaviours if you will).
 Approaching them with this mindset can be very liberating!

-To put it a differently, **type classes can be used to create abstractions** - interfaces with laws/expected behaviour where we don't actually care about the concrete details of the underlying type, just that it *implements a certain API and behaves in a certain way*.
+To put it differently, **type classes can be used to create abstractions** - interfaces with laws/expected behaviours where we don't actually care about the concrete details of the underlying type, just that it *implements a certain API and behaves in a certain way*.

 Regarding `Semigroup`, we have [previously](../03-html/04-safer_construction.html#appending-htmlstructure) created a function that looks like `<>` for our `Html` EDSL!
-We can add a `Semigroup` instance for our `Structure` data type and have a nicer to use API!
+We can add a `Semigroup` instance for our `Structure` data type and have a nicer API!

 ---